CityOfBoston/boston-greenery/README.md

 # Boston Greenery

-Boston Greenery is a map style for TileMill / MapBox which
+Boston Greenery is a map style for TileMill / MapBox which emphasized green space, footpaths, and bike paths in the city.

 <img src="https://raw.github.com/mapmeld/boston-greenery/tilemill/boston-greenery.png"/>